Research Interests

 Research topics

-1. Developing generation, propagation and detection techniques for efficient manipulation of pure spin currents
+1. Developing generation, propagation and detection techniques for efficient manipulation of pure spin currents2.
+Exploring highly functional spintronic materials

 3. Exploring novel physical phenomenon related to spin currents